AlexP37/Blackjack/README.md

 - Once you run out of money, you can simply press the restart button that is displayed, and return to $100

+A Footnote on Surrendering:

+- "After receiving an initial two cards, the player has up to four standard options: 'hit', 'stand', 'double down', or 'split'...
+SOME games give the player a fifth option, 'surrender'." - Wikipedia
+- In only select casinos, and in only select games at afermentioned casinos can a player surrender / forfeit their hand for half of their bet back.
+- The vast majority of Vegas casinos for example do not offer surrender.
+- Thus, for the above reasons and for contiguity's sake, the option for surrender is not offered in this simulator.
+EVERY SINGLE OTHER GAME FACTOR including 5 Under 21 is accounted for, but due to the abiguity of the surrender it is not included.

+A Footnote on 5 Under 21:

+- Just like 'surrender', 5 Under 21 is a lsightly ambiguos rule that is played in limited casinos, but in the majority of houshold games, the rule is respected.
+- Due to the growing support of the rule, and the simplistic and well fashioned nature of its fundamentals, 5 under 21 is included in the game.